 Do you sometimes feel like a failure?
 Let’s see how that compares to Joanne’s story.

 Like a lot of people, Jo wanted to be a writer.
 The idea of a children’s book was on her mind.
 So she started writing.
-Writing was good for her; the images in her head transformed into words to create a fantastic world on paper.
-But a couple of months after she started writing her book, Jo got a first blow: Her beloved mother passed away.
+Writing became her sanctuary, where vivid thoughts metamorphosed into words, painting vibrant worlds on the canvas of her pages.
+But a couple of months after she started writing her book, life threw her a curveball: Her beloved mother passed away.
 The loss was too painful; Jo fell into the murky waters of depression.

 To avoid drowning, Jo decided to leave England for Portugal, where she could work as an English teacher and above all continue writing her book.
 In Portugal, Jo quickly fell in love and became pregnant.
-Just after the birth of her daughter, a second blow hit her.
-Thirteen months after they got married, her husband left.
-Jo had to return home to Scotland with her little girl.
+However, the shadows of her troubled marriage grew darker, and after the birth of her daughter, Jo made the painful realization that she needed to flee her husband’s jealousy and violence.
+Just thirteen months after their marriage, Jo moved to Scotland, with her precious little girl in tow.

 With nothing to lose, Jo decided to put all her energy into the one project that really inspired her: The writing of her book.
-For weeks she took refuge in a café, her baby sleeping in a baby carriage next to her, to finish writing her book.
+For weeks, she found refuge in a café, writing away while her baby slept nearby in a stroller.

 When Jo finished her book, she sent it to publishers.
 One after the other, they rejected the manuscript.
 She persisted.
-The 13th publisher she sent her book to decided to give her a chance.
-The publisher’s 8-year-old daughter had read the first chapters and was hooked.
+The 13th publisher she sent her book to decided to give her a chance; the publisher’s 8-year-old daughter had read the first chapters and was hooked.
 This little girl was the first reader of a book that would revolutionize the world of millions of other children and adults: Harry Potter and the Philosopher’s Stone.
-A book that was about to make Jo’s, J.K.
-Rowling, failures a multi-billion dollar success.
+A book that was about to make Jo or J.K.
+Rowling’s failures a multi-billion dollar success.

 Failure is a necessary part of any enterprise.
 J.K.
 Rowling is not the only person who went through the lowest times before reaching the top.
 Edison made a thousand unsuccessful attempts to invent the light bulb.
 Before launching Microsoft, Bill Gates’ first start-up, Traf-O-Data, failed and had to be shut down.